thaleaschlender/-Thy-algorithm-shalt-not-bear-false-witness-An-Evaluation-of-Multiclass-Debiasing-Methods-on-Word-/README.md

 # -Thy-algorithm-shalt-not-bear-false-witness-An-Evaluation-of-Multiclass-Debiasing-Methods-on-Word-
 This repository give the code to the paper "Thy algorithm shalt not bear false witness": An Evaluation of Multiclass Debiasing Methods on Word Embeddings' by Thalea Schlender and Gerasimos Spanakis.

+Abstract:
+With the vast development and employment of artificial intelligence applications, research into the fairness of these algorithms has been increased.
+Specifically, in the natural language processing domain, it has been shown that social biases persist in word embeddings and are thus in danger of amplifying these biases when used.
+As an example of social bias, religious biases are shown to persist in word embeddings and the need for its removal is highlighted.
+This paper investigates the state-of-the-art multiclass debiasing techniques: Hard debiasing, SoftWEAT debiasing and Conceptor debiasing.
+It evaluates their performance when removing religious bias on a common basis by quantifying bias removal via the Word Embedding Association Test (WEAT), Mean Average Cosine Similarity (MAC) and the Relative Negative Sentiment Bias (RNSB).
+By investigating the religious bias removal on three widely used word embeddings, namely: Word2Vec, GloVe, and ConceptNet, it is shown that the preferred method is ConceptorDebiasing.
+Specifically, this technique manages to decrease the measured religious bias on average by 82.42%, 96.78% and 54.76% for the three word embedding sets respectively.

+Please cite accordingly.
+The code is organised into three jupyter notebooks.
+The word association data will be uploaded shortly.